-By now, you’ve probably seen Stranger Things on Netflix, in which case you’ll have been reminded of how unspeakably cool walkie-talkies are.
+By now, you’ve probably seen Stranger Things on Netflix and have probably made it a good way through season 2.
+In that case you’ll have been reminded of how unspeakably cool walkie-talkies are.

 This walkie-talkie build, complete with LEDs and a push-button to activate the microphone, was created by Daniel Chote for his children.